 - Skip caffeine after lunchtime.

-- Keep the room cool and dark to signal your body it’s time for rest.
+- Keep the room cool and dark to signal to your body it’s time for rest.

 If you wake up out of position, calmly adjust and add extra pillows to reinforce support.